bioconda/bioconda.github.io/_sources/recipes/hifi_trimmer/README.rst.txt

    :replaces_section_title:
    :noindex:

-   hifi\_trimmer is a tool for filtering and trimming extraneous adapter hits from a HiFi read set using a BLAST search.
+   hifi\-trimmer is a tool for filtering and trimming extraneous adapter hits from a HiFi read set using a BLAST search.

    :homepage: https://github.com/sanger-tol/hifi-trimmer
    :license: MIT